 A water body is classified as impaired if it does not meet NH DES standards of water quality under the Water Pollution Control Act (RSA 485-A: 12) and is in need of a clean-up.
 If a water body is on the impaired list, no additional pollution loading that could contribute to impairment is allowed.
-The Water Quality Certification Program addresses these impaired waters and has various designations for protecting water quality and aquatic life, and for supporting recreational uses such as swimming and boating (NH DES WQC Program).
-Some notable impaired water bodies in the UVLS Region are Lake Sunapee, the Connecticut River in Plainfield and Lebanon, Mascoma Lake, the Mascoma River from Mascoma Lake to the Connecticut River, and the Sugar River in parts of Claremont, Newport, Goshen, and Croydon.21
+The Water Quality Certification Program addresses these impaired waters and is designed to protect water quality and uses such as swimming and aquatic life (NH DES WQC Program).
+Some notable impaired water bodies in the UVLS Region are

+Lake Sunapee, the Connecticut River in Plainfield and Lebanon, Mascoma Lake, the Mascoma River from Mascoma Lake to the Connecticut River, and the Sugar River in parts of Claremont, Newport, Goshen, and Croydon.21

-Lake and watershed associations, including private non-profit organizations such as the Lake Sunapee Protective Association (LSPA) and the Connecticut River Watershed Council (CRWC) oversee water quality and related concerns..
-These groups can also work with publicly supported broader-based entities such as Connecticut River Joint Commissions (CRJC), to coordinate protection efforts when water bodies straddle municipal and state boundaries.
-The Upper Valley Lake Sunapee Regional Planning Commission should continue to take a lead role in coordinating intermunicipal protection efforts.
+Lake and watershed associations, such as the Lake Sunapee Protective Association (LSPA), Connecticut River Watershed Council, and Connecticut River Joint Commissions (CRJC), can work to coordinate protection efforts when water bodies straddle boundaries.
+The Upper Valley Lake Sunapee Regional Planning Commission should continue to take a lead role in coordinating inter-municipal protection efforts.

 In recent years, UVLSRPC's Connecticut River water resource planning activities have focused on a watershed approach to tributaries.
 UVLSRPC has continued working closely with the Connecticut River Joint Commissions and their local subcommittees to implement their Connecticut River Corridor Management Plan and has also been working with a few Connecticut River sub-watershed committees UVLSRPC assisted with a successful nomination of the Cold River to the NH Rivers Management and Protection Program and now provides staff support to the Cold River Local Advisory Committee, assisting with the development of a corridor management plan and providing other forms of technical assistance.
 In the Sugar River, UVLSRPC has developed and implemented an outreach program to educate officials about water quality protection needs.
-The local Mascoma River Local Advisory Committee has played a similar valuable role, including the nomination of the Mascoma River to the New

-Hampshire Rivers Management and Protection Program.
-The UVLSRPC has also been providing technical assistance and outreach to the Mascoma Watershed Conservation Council.
+UVLSRPC has also been providing technical assistance and outreach to the Mascoma Watershed Conservation Council.